 - In a blender or food processor, add the nuts and garlic and pulse a few times.
 Add the 1/4 cup oil and continue to pulse.
 Add the spinach, basil, cheese and salt and pulse until just combined.
 Season to taste and reserve.

 Prepare the Pasta

-- Once the water has come back to a boil, and the pasta and cook according to package directions.
+- Once the water has come back to a boil, add the pasta and cook according to package directions.
 When al dente, drain (do not rinse) and place in a large bowl.
 Add the pesto while the pasta is still warm and toss to coat, thinning the pesto with cooking water if necessary.
 Set aside until room temperature, cover and chill until ready to serve.

 Prepare the Shrimp

-- Sprinkle shrimp with salt, pepper, and cayenne.
+- Sprinkle shrimp with salt, pepper and cayenne.
 Add to skillet and sauté until shrimp are opaque in center, about 3 minutes.
 Sprinkle with fresh lemon juice.
 Chill until cold.

 Prepare the Pasta Salad